OvernetData/moodle-block_homework/README.md

-This is a free plugin for Moodle that wraps the use of the Moodle Assignment Activity module in a more user friendly UI, hiding the features that most users do not use, whilst adding some additional features such as reporting.
+This is a free plugin for Moodle that wraps the use of the Moodle Assignment Activity module in a more user friendly UI, hiding the features that most users do not use, whilst adding some additional features such as learner notifications of new assignments and detailed reporting.

 When used in combination with our commercial product EduLink for Moodle, various additional features become available, for example achievement and behaviour